-B. The distinctive feature of tariffs and export subsidies is that they create a difference of prices at which goods are traded with the world market and their prices in the local market.
+A. The distinctive feature of tariffs and export subsidies is that they create difference of prices at which goods are traded with the world market and their prices in the local market.

-C. The distinctive feature of tariffs and export subsidies is that they create a difference between prices at which goods are traded on the world market and their prices within a local market.
+B. The distinctive feature of tariffs and export subsidies is that they create a difference of prices underhand deals.